-Credit certificate programs offered through the Center for Continuing and Professional Studies, and overseen by the related academic departments, provide clearly stated requirements as well as learning outcomes (see Performance Athletic Footwear, for example).
+Credit certificate programs offered through the Center for Continuing and Professional Studies, and overseen by the related academic departments, provide clearly stated requirements as well as learning outcomes (see Performance Athletic Footwear Certificate, for example).
 Plans are underway to add credit certificates to the SUNY digital app in order to better manage interest, applications, and enrollment.
-There remain other opportunities for improvement in this area, and plans are underway to standardize the program learning outcomes and to strengthen the advisement and continuity of course offerings necessary for successful completion of these programs.
+There remain other opportunities for improvement in this area, and plans are underway to strengthen the advisement and continuity of course offerings necessary for successful completion of these programs.